zenOSmosis/js-shell/README.md

 It can be preliminarily spun up by executing:

 ```
+$ git submodule init
+$ git submodule update
-docker-compose up
+$ docker-compose up
 ```

-However, currently, it is all configured for development, and there are no install scripts, so npm packages need to manually installed in the relevant directories (e.g. backend / frontend).
+However, currently, it is all configured for development, and there are no install scripts, so git submodules and npm packages need to manually installed in the relevant directories (e.g. backend / frontend).

+Note: One of the git submodules links to a private Bitbucket repository (stt-socket), and is utilized for doing speech-to-text handling.
+This particular submodule can be safely ignored for all other functionality.

 ## Optional